-All documents referred to in the accompanying Notice and the Explanatory Statement shall be open for inspection at the Registered Office of the Company during normal business hours (09:30 a.m. to 06:30 p.m.) on all working days, up to and including the date of the Annual General Meeting of the Company.
+All documents referred to in the accompanying Notice shall be open for inspection at the Registered Office of the Company during normal business hours (09:30 a.m. to 06:30 p.m.) on all working days, up to and including the date of the Annual General Meeting of the Company.

-INFORMATION AS REQUIRED UNDER REGULATION 36 (3) OF SEBI (LISTING OBLIGATIONS AND DISCLOSURE REQUIREMENTS) REGULATIONS, 2015 IN RESPECT OF DETAILS OF DIRECTOR (S) SEEKING RE-APPOINTMENT/APPOINTMENT AT THE FORTHCOMING ANNUAL GENERAL MEETING:
+INFORMATION AS REQUIRED UNDER REGULATION 36(3) OF SEBI (LISTING OBLIGATIONS AND DISCLOSURE REQUIREMENTS) REGULATIONS, 2015 IN RESPECT OF DIRECTOR(S) SEEKING RE-APPOINTMENT / APPOINTMENT AT THE FORTHCOMING ANNUAL GENERAL MEETING:

+Particulars Re-appointed upon Retiring by Rotation

+Name of the Director Mr. Manoj B Vadodaria

+DIN 00092053

+Date of Birth April 29, 1958

+Age 63 years

+Nationality Indian

-Particulars Re-appointed upon Retiring by Rotation Name of the Director Mr. Manoj B Vadodaria DIN 00092053 Date of Birth April 29, 1958 Age 62 years Nationality Indian Qualification Commerce Graduate Experience More than 35 Years Nature of expertise in specific functional area Business Management, Corporate Strategies and Fund Raising Terms and Conditions of Re-appointment N. A. Last drawn remuneration N. A. Remuneration proposed to be paid N. A. Date of first appointment on Board July 18, 1995 Shareholding in the Company 20735376 Shares (10.85%) Relationship with other Board Members and KMPs There is no inter se relationship with other Board Members and KMPs except Mr. Manoj B Vadodaria and Mr. Kiran B Vadodaria are brothers.
-Number of Board Meetings attended during 2019-20 5 out of 5 Name of Directorships held in other Companies Nila Infrastructures Limited - Chairman & Managing Director.
-Membership/ Chairmanship of Committees of other He is Member in Corporate Social Responsibility Committee and Member public companies of Stakeholders Relationship Committee in Nila Infrastructures Limited.
+Qualification Commerce Graduate

+Experience More than 35 Years

+Nature of expertise in specific functional area Business Management, Corporate Strategies and Fund Raising

+Terms and Conditions of Re-appointment N. A.

+Last drawn remuneration N. A.

+Remuneration proposed to be paid N. A.

+Date of first appointment on Board July 18, 1995

+Shareholding in the Company 20735376 Shares (10.85%)

+Relationship with other Board Members and KMPs There is no inter se relationship with other Board Members and KMPs except Mr. Manoj B Vadodaria and Mr. Kiran B Vadodaria are brothers.

+Number of Board Meetings attended during 2020-21 4 out of 4

+Name of Directorships held in other Companies Nila Infrastructures Limited - Chairman & Managing Director.

+Membership/ Chairmanship of Committees of other He is Member in Corporate Social Responsibility Committee and Member

+public companies of Stakeholders Relationship Committee in Nila Infrastructures Limited.